-These fun-filled morning programs are perfect for you and your active preschooler!
+Joppa Flats Education Center invites kids 3-6 for a fun-filled morning program that is perfect for you and your active preschooler!
 Our structured activities include hands-on science, music and movement, a thematic snack, and an outdoor adventure if the weather complies.
-Keep learning with coloring pages and follow-up activities to continue the fun at home!
-This week we'll focus on coral reefs and the special creatures that live there!
+Keep learning with coloring pages and follow-up activities to continue the fun at home.
+This particular program will focus on the dragonflies and hummingbirds.

 Join the park interpreter and special guest Russ Hopping on a walk to view and identify various butterfly species at Maudslay.
 Russ is an active member of the Massachusetts Butterfly Club and enjoys sharing his knowledge of butterflies with others.
 Russ is the Ecology Program Director for The Trustees of Reservations.
 He has worked for The Trustees since 1997, overseeing the stewardship of ecological resources at The Trustees’ more than 26,000 acres.

 Drop in at Joppa Flats and meet live caterpillars, moths, and butterflies!
 You’ll learn smart practices to attract birds and wildlife to your own yard as well as how to safely identify insects.
 Enjoy a "Backyard Bug Hunt' with our naturalists, join in a "Monarch Migration Relay Race," and take home a fun craft or two.